2025

 Born in Iwate, Japan, Yuka Iwai began studying ballet at the age of four.
 In 2014, she moved to the United States to join the Joffrey Ballet Trainee Program, later entering its Studio Company in 2015.
 She was named among the Top 12 Finalists at the 2016 Youth America Grand Prix NY Finals and joined the main company of the Joffrey Ballet in 2017.
 In April 2021, she returned to Japan to join K-BALLET COMPANY (now K-BALLET TOKYO) as a Soloist, and was promoted to Principal Dancer in December 2024.

-Her notable roles include Odette/Odile in Kumakawa’s Swan Lake and the title role in Cinderella.
-With a repertoire spanning both classical and contemporary works, she continues to captivate audiences with her expressive artistry.
+With a repertoire spanning across many genres, she continues to captivate audiences with her expressive artistry.
 Beyond the stage, she was also selected as a model for LOVECHROME®, extending her influence across artistic fields.

 • Julian MacKay